MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 #### Free actions

-Preview scenarios don't consume credits, except when using the o1 reasoning model in prompts, which is currently in a paid preview.

-- Preview scenarios don't consume credits, except the preview feature to pass images or documents to a prompt.
+Preview scenarios in AI Models don't consume credits.
+However, using a Prompt in Power Automate or Power Apps consumes credits, even if underlying model is preview: such models are tagged as 'paid preview'in Prompt Builder.

 - Testing prompts in prompt builder doesn't consume credits.
 - A **Quick test** on a trained object detection and document processing model doesn't consume credits.